ScratchAddons/website-v2/content/docs/develop/getting-started/addon-basics.md

 ---

 ## What is an addon?
-An addon is a userscript, userstyle, or both that runs on the Scratch website or project editor when enabled.
+An addon is a userscript, userstyle, or combination of both that runs on the Scratch website or project editor when enabled.
 For example, the "Editor find bar" addon has a userscript that adds a find box to the editor, and a userstyle that styles to that box.

 ## What is a userscript?
 A [userscript](/docs/develop/userscripts) is a piece of JavaScript code that runs on a Scratch tab.
 You can specify where that userscript will run, for example, only project pages.
-Userscripts are similar to content scripts on browser extensions.
+Userscripts are similar to content scripts on browser extensions, but instead of browser APIs, userscripts use [addon APIs](/docs/reference/addon-api/)
 Userscripts are useful to change the behavior of the Scratch website, for example, adding or removing buttons to the navigation bar.

 ## What is a userstyle?